 Duy joined Watsi on February 28th, 2019.
-Six months ago, Duy became the 5226th member to automatically support a new Watsi patient every month.
-Since then, 362 more people have become monthly donors!
-Duy's most recent donation supported Jean, a young boy from Haiti, to fund prep and transport for heart surgery.
+Four years ago, Duy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Duy's most recent donation supported Ko Thaw, a 27-year-old factory worker from Burma, to fund mitral valve replacement surgery.